-10 clues that a gut flora imbalance is behind your disturbed digestion
+10 Clues that a Gut Microbiome Imbalance is behind your Disturbed Digestion

-It’s not uncommon for people with disturbed digestion to think that it’s normal.
+It’s not uncommon for people with dodgy digestion to think that it’s normal.
 Perhaps it’s normal for you.
-But when we compare what’s going on for you with healthy digestion and patterns of health, it can help with pinpointing the cause of the problem.
+But when we compare what’s going on for you with healthy digestion and patterns of health, it can help to pinpoint the cause of your digestive problems.

 You are probably familiar with the phrase “We are what we eat” but time has shown that this is somewhat simplistic.
-We are what we eat, digest, absorb and assimilate.
+Not only are we what we eat, we are what we eat, digest, absorb and assimilate!
 When the digestion isn’t working optimally, all kinds of things can go wrong.
-The list below outlines the most common indicators that you could benefit from support to get your troubled tummy sorted.
+The list below outlines the most common indicators that suggest you could benefit from support to get your troubled tummy sorted.

 Top Reasons for Disturbed Digestion: